caseyg/awesome/TOPICS.md

 *   [open-source-flash/open-source-flash](https://github.com/open-source-flash/open-source-flash) - Petition to open source Flash and Shockwave spec

+*   [dataliterate/data-populator](https://github.com/dataliterate/data-populator) - A plugin for Sketch and Adobe XD to populate your design mockups with meaningful data.
+Goodbye Lorem Ipsum.
+Hello JSON.

 ## flash

 *   [open-source-flash/open-source-flash](https://github.com/open-source-flash/open-source-flash) - Petition to open source Flash and Shockwave spec

+*   [zeroclipboard/zeroclipboard](https://github.com/zeroclipboard/zeroclipboard) - The ZeroClipboard library provides an easy way to copy text to the clipboard using an invisible Adobe Flash movie and a JavaScript interface.

 ## flash-player